saschaschramm/chatgpt/README.md

 [ChatGPT](https://chat.openai.com/) is a text-based AI assistant by OpenAI.
 This is an analysis of ChatGPT.

 ## Analysis

+### Conversation API
 When a user types in the word `hello`, a POST request is sent to the endpoint `https://chat.openai.com/backend-api/conversation`.
-They payload of the Post-Request looks like this:
+They payload of the POST request looks like this:
 ``` Json
 {
     "action": "next",